During the typically bleak post–New Year’s Eve concert lull, Winter Jazzfest promises a bright spot on the city’s calendar.

 How do I get tickets to Winter Jazzfest?

 Buy advance tickets at the official festival website.
-A two-day marathon pass is $80–$90, or $45–$55 per day if bought separately.
-A six-day pass can be purchased at $160 (this pass doesn’t include the Jazz Legends for Disability Pride benefit).
-You can also purchase tickets for individual shows on January 5, January 8 and January 10.
+A two-day marathon pass costs $105–$195, or $65 per day if bought separately.
+You can also purchase tickets for individual shows ($5–$40).